microsoft/Mastering-the-Marketplace/docs/ama/index.md

 # Mastering Azure Managed Application Offers

-This course is designed to help you decrease your onboarding when building an Azure Managed Application offer.
-The content is comprised of recordings of a virtual workshop and are divided into small digestible modules for easy consumption.
-Also included are several hands-on labs to turn your knowledge into skills.
+This course streamlines the Azure Managed Application offer-building onboarding process.
+It consists of virtual workshop recordings segmented into easily digestible modules, along with practical hands-on labs to apply your newly acquired knowledge.

-The slides for this course, which are used in the following content, [are here](./pdfs/ama-workshop-slides.pdf).
+The slides for this course [are here](./pdfs/ama-workshop-slides.pdf).

 ---